 Remember that the highest probability is that your baby is healthy.
 Worrying isn’t going to do you or your baby any good.
 Easier said than done, I know.
 What you can do is learn about what the different testing options are and make informed decisions.
 Getting educated will give you confidence in your choices of the tests you opt for and confidence to understand the results.

 Screening Test vs. Diagnostic Test

-It is crucial to understand the difference between a screening test and a diagnostic test.
+It is crucial to understand the difference between screening and diagnostic tests.
 A screening test gives you the likelihood of a condition.
 You would need a diagnostic test to diagnose anything.
 For example, a screening test, like the cell-free DNA test, combines the results from the blood test with other factors, including your age, ethnicity, and family health history.
 The results of this screening test estimate the chances of your baby having an abnormality.
 A screening test does not diagnose a condition; it only signals that further testing is needed.
 It can be devastating to get screening results back, showing your baby is at a higher risk for anything.
-Please understand that you don’t know anything for sure until a diagnostic test is done.
+Please understand that you don’t know anything for sure until you undergo a diagnostic test.

 Noninvasive vs. Invasive Tests